 Binance Exchange is one of the largest crypto exchanges in the world by trading volume.
 The exchange also offers one of the widest ranges of cryptos available in the market.
 With Binance, you can trade for DOT for a small fee of up to 0.1%.

 The Crypto.com exchange is part of a whole suite of products from Crypto.com and offers trading for over 55 different cryptocurrencies.
 Plus they have also run several events with Supercharger and the Syndicate in the past.

 How to Store Polkadot?

-Parity Signer turns an old smartphone into a hardware wallet for Polkadot, Kusama and Ethereum.
+Parity Signer turns an old smartphone into a hardware wallet for Polkadot, Kusama, and Ethereum.
 With all data being transmitted over the air via QR codes.
-Just take an old smartphone, restore it to factory settings, then turn off all wifi and Bluetooth by going into aeroplane mode once and for all.
+Just take an old smartphone, restore it to factory settings, then turn off all wifi and Bluetooth by going into airplane mode once and for all.

 You can generate and store multiple private keys, scan, verify and sign your transactions with parity signer and Scan the QR code provided by Parity Signer to release your transaction to the blockchain and send your funds.

 Polkawallet was the first cross-chain mobile wallet for the Polkadot ecosystem.
 With this multi-wallet, you are able to hold your locked, reserved, and bonded assets and transfer them using a QR code.
 The wallet also allows staking and participation in the governance of Polkadot.
 In addition, the app will send you a notification of proposals and referendums should you wish to get involved.

 Using a hardware wallet such as a Ledger is one of the most secure ways to store your DOT tokens.
 With Ledger, you can manage your DOT tokens directly within Ledger Live.
 Meaning that you’re DOT is stored safely offline and away from any potential harm.
 Plus you can also earn DOT rewards through bonding with Ledger live.